SalesforceCommerceCloud/commerce-sdk/packages/core/README.md

 ```bash
 npm run test
 ```
-To run tests in debug mode, execute
+To print the detailed test results and errors on the console, execute
 ```bash
 npm run test:debug
 ```

 ## License Information
 This package is licensed under BSD-3-Clause license.
-See the [license](https://github.com/SalesforceCommerceCloud/commerce-sdk/blob/master/packages/core/LICENSE.txt) for details.
+See the [license](./LICENSE.txt) for details.